 What Is Polybutylene Piping & What’s It Used For?

 Polybutylene tubing is a form of the plastic resin that was invented in 1970 as a replacement to traditional copper plumbing.
 Polybutylene was used extensively in the making of water supply piping from 1978 until 1995.
 Originally called “The Pipe of the Future,” polybutylene is a semi-hard grey-colored plastic pipe that allowed builders to build homes a little faster and at a lower expense than if they used copper piping.
+Although copper isn’t used as much for making pipes, there are still many different uses of copper, particularly within industrial settings.
+Copper has a high degree of conductivity and it’s also corrosion-resistant, which is why it’s a great metal to use for electroplating, for example.
+But in these instances for builders, this is why polybutylene is more commonly used instead.

 The Downside of Polybutylene Piping